Where Is the Best Place in Sri Lanka to See Elephants? I can answer this question in three words. IN THE WILD.

 Udawalawe National Park

-In the opposite direction from Kaudulla and Minneriya is Udawalawe, ~180km southeast from Colombo.
+In the opposite direction from Kaudulla and Minneriya is Udawalawe, ~180km south-east from Colombo.
 I was supposed to visit this park for a day, and had already booked a guest house, but changed my plans instead for an extra day at Yala National Park.
 I loved my time at Yala, so I can’t say that I regret my decision, but I’m sorry I missed my chance to visit Udawalawe.
 This park isn’t known for its beauty, but in my opinion the ~250 resident elephants more than compensate.
 The park is quite small, and much of the landscape is open, and the elephants are drawn to the Udawalawe Reservoir, meaning you are virtually guaranteed to see an elephant here.
+We also include it on our Sri Lanka TourWildlife and Cultural Highlights Tour of Sri Lanka and time our visit our feeding time.
+There’s nothing that will get you saying awwww faster than watching hungry elephant calves gobble up their lunch.

 Anna, who had the awful experience of visiting the elephant orphanage on her first trip to Sri Lanka, had a much different experience at Udawalawe: